ReactiveX/RxJava/docs/What's-different-in-2.0.md

 # Base reactive interfaces

-Following the style of extending the Reactive-Streams `Publisher<T>` in `Flowable`, the other base reactive classes now extend similar base interfaces (in package `io.reactivex`):
+Following the style of extending the Reactive Streams `Publisher<T>` in `Flowable`, the other base reactive classes now extend similar base interfaces (in package `io.reactivex`):

 ```java
 interface ObservableSource<T> {